 2. Investing in the power of touch

 It’s amazing how much difference a simple gesture such as a loving touch can make in cultivating intimacy in a relationship.
 Couples who are invested in their togetherness value this aspect.
-They make the time to be each other, sans any distractions, day after day.
+They are keen on investing time in a relationship to be with each other, sans any distractions, day after day.

 3. Giving and seeking attention